 In that case, cultivate a sense of humor.
 Also, keep in mind that what feels cringe-worthy in your 20s won't matter so much a couple of decades later when potential partners also develop lifestyle quirks.

 Dellwo had given birth twice with a longtime partner when she first started on the CPAP 15 years ago.
 But she has since moved on to other sexual partners.
 "It's a little weird, sure," she said.
 "But would you rather they saw you with a goofy thing strapped to your face or had to listen to you snore and gasp all night?
 'Cause, that's certainly not sexy, and neither is sleep deprivation.
 If it really bothers you, turn the light off before you put it on."

-Hold on, there are some positives.
+Hold on, there are benefits to CPAP sex

 Even though Moro-Gronlier is still adjusting to the CPAP, she said she already sees benefits: "Now that I'm sleeping, my libido is much improved!"

 Dellwo noticed the same advantage.
 "I became so much better rested that I had more energy to devote to my partner, in and out of bed," she said.
 "So, in that way, it contributed to our intimacy."